Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

       .enableForegroundTracking(application)
     ```

 `Amplitude.getInstance(String name)` can take a name that holds settings.
-This instance is now linked to the name and can be retrieved somewhere else.
+This instance is now linked to the name and you can retrieve it somewhere else.

 === "Java"